heyjoakim/devops-21/itu-minitwit/weeklyLog.md

 ## Notes
 We meet on mondays from 10.00 - X.X.X.X (Super agile here!!)
+For next week we need to note everything we do!

 ### This is our branching strategy
 PR